12-Day Family Road Trip

 Where to look (best value counties you’ll pass through or near):

-Burke Morganton area ~$6.5–9K Varies Creeks, lake access Mixed — some ok, some weak.
+Burke Morganton area Burke County Schools ~$6.5–9K Varies Creeks, lake access Mixed — some ok, some weak.
 Beautiful scenery, very affordable.

-School verdict: If good middle/high school matters (and it does with a 5–8 year old), Yancey County (Burnsville) is the clear winner — affordable land with creek access AND an A- middle school + B+ district.
-Madison County is also strong IF your son gets into the Early College High School (ranked A, #104 in NC).
+School verdict: If good middle/high school matters (and it does with an 8 year old), Yancey County (Burnsville) is the clear winner — affordable land with creek access AND an A- middle school + B+ district.
+Madison County is also strong IF Ethan gets into the Early College High School (ranked A, #104 in NC).
 Mitchell, McDowell, and Burke have weaker schools.

-County District Grade Middle School High School Notes
+County City/Town School District District Grade Middle School High School Notes

-Buncombe (Asheville, Black Mtn, Weaverville) A- Multiple options, strong Multiple options, strong Largest district in WNC, 45 schools
+Buncombe Asheville, Black Mtn, Weaverville Buncombe County Schools A- Multiple options, strong Multiple options, strong Largest district in WNC, 45 schools

-Henderson (Hendersonville) B+ Top 50% in NC Multiple good options 2nd largest in WNC
+Henderson Hendersonville Henderson County Schools B+ Top 50% in NC Multiple good options 2nd largest in WNC

-Watauga (Boone, Blowing Rock) A- Strong Watauga HS: 65% math prof (vs 51% state avg) Strong across the board
+Watauga Boone, Blowing Rock Watauga County Schools A- Strong Watauga HS: 65% math prof (vs 51% state avg) Strong across the board

-Transylvania (Brevard) B+ Above avg 86% grad rate Smaller, solid district
+Transylvania Brevard Transylvania County Schools B+ Above avg 86% grad rate Smaller, solid district

 When to scout land during your trip: